 A disambiguation dialog is triggered when the bot matches the message to multiple intents with a Fair Plus score.
 Once the disambiguation dialog is triggered, it presents the consumer with the best intent matches.

-Once the user selects the correct intent, if that intent is associated with a User Says interaction in one of the bot's dialogs, that dialog's flow begins.
+Once the user selects the correct intent, if that intent is associated with a Dialog Starter interaction in one of the bot's dialogs, that dialog's flow begins.
 Or, in the Disambiguation interaction, you can configure response match conditions to direct the flow as desired.

 Create a disambiguation dialog

-- Open the bot, and click + DIALOG in the lower-left corner.
+- Open the bot, and click Add Dialog in the lower-left corner.

 - In the dialog that appears, specify the following:

 - Dialog Name: Enter a descriptive name.